GreedyYB/migoyugo/README.md

 ## Game Overview

-Flux is a strategic board game played on an 8x8 grid between two players: White and Black.
+migoyugo is a strategic board game played on an 8x8 grid between two players: White and Black.
 Players place "Ions" to form "Vectors" (lines of exactly 4), which create "Nodes" that remain on the board.
 The goal is to form a "Nexus" (4 Nodes in a line) to win.

 ## Features